Moths of North Carolina

 Click on graph to enlarge

-Populations appear to have two or more broods in the southern portions of the range, and as few as one farther north.
+Flight Comments: Populations appear to have two or more broods in the southern portions of the range, and as few as one farther north.
 Adults have been found during all months of the year.
-As of 2021, our records are from late-July through late-November, with one January record that likely reflects an overwintering adult.
+As of 2024, our records are mostly from early-May through late-November, with two January and early-March records that likely reflects overwintering adults.

 Habitats and Life History